Stormwater Code and Manual Update 2026 - What & Why

 What's Happening Now?

-Our proposed 2026 Stormwater Code and Manual update is scheduled to be effective in July 2026.
+Our proposed 2026 Stormwater Code and Manual update is scheduled to be effective on July 1, 2026.
 Our new rules will replace the current Stormwater code and Directors' Rules, which are administered jointly by us and Seattle Public Utilities.
 For more information, visit our Background page.

-As part of this process, we will be holding public review and comment periods and public meetings during three separate timeframes:
+As part of this process, we have the following upcoming public review and comment periods and public meetings:

 - Spring 2026: City Council public meeting.